mochathehuman/uaml/docs/crimes-and-offenses.md

 - **Indecency**: NSFW or offensive content.

+- **Abandonment of Duties**: Failure to perform assigned duties without proper reason or documentation.

 ## §2.3 Tier III – Major Violations
 Severe misconduct with intent to harm or destabilize: